Isode R16.6Major New Features

 Messages may now be archived in the format they are sent, in addition to the core archive in arrival.
 This is particularly helpful where M-Switch is performing protocol conversion.
 MConsole Switch Operation View and Message Tracking view allow display of messages in both inbound and outbound format.

-M-Switch authorisation has been extended to support checks on SICs and on security classification (in addition to the security label controls in R16.3).
+M-Switch authorisation has been extended to support checks on SICs and on security classification (in addition to the security label controls introduced in R16.3).

 In standard email operation, message delivery reports are sent back to the message sender.
 Military and other operations work in "fire and forget" mode, where errors are handled by central operators and are not returned to the sender, M-Switch has added a capability to support Message Correction.
-This is provided as a Web interface, shown below, so that the message correction service can be provided by operators in a straightforward manner.
+This is provided as a Web interface so that the message correction service can be provided by operators in a straightforward manner.

 The following correction capabilities are provided: